Yorkshire Bank: CYBG plc

 National Australia Bank confirmed in October 2014 that it planned to leave the United Kingdom and was considering a number of options for Yorkshire and Clydesdale banks, including a possible stock-market listing.
 In October 2015 NAB announced that it would float Clydesdale Bank plc, including Yorkshire Bank, on the London Stock Exchange in February 2016 through an initial public offering, with an aim of raising £2 billion.

 Clydesdale Bank plc's newly formed holding company CYBG plc began conditional trading on the LSE and the Australian Securities Exchange on 3 February 2016, and began trading unconditionally from 8 February 2016.

 Transition to Virgin Money

 In June 2018 CYBG plc announced it would acquire Virgin Money for £1.7 billion in an all-stock deal.
-Almost one in six employees were expected to lose their jobs in the takeover, which would result in retail customers being migrated to the Virgin Money brand over three years.
+Almost one in six employees was expected to lose their jobs in the takeover, which would result in retail customers being migrated to the Virgin Money brand over three years.